 Behind The Scenes Of Disney's Reservations Systems

-Though they're called Reservations, most reservations at Disney World don’t guarantee you a table at a specific time as they would at your typical hometown restaurant.
-Disney restaurants operate on what they call a “template system.”
-Instead of scheduling Reservations for actual tables, reservations fill time slots.
+Although they're called Advance Reservations, most reservations at Disney World don’t guarantee you a table at a specific time, as they would at your typical hometown restaurant.
+Disney restaurants operate on what they call a template system.
+Instead of scheduling Advance Reservations for actual tables, reservations fill time slots.
 The number of slots available is based on the average length of time that guests occupy a table at a particular restaurant, adjusted for seasonality.

-Thus, when you use the website to make Reservations for four people at 6:15 p.m., CDRS removes one table for four from overall capacity for 45 minutes.
+Thus, when you use the website to make Advance Reservations for four people at 6:15 p.m., CDRS removes one table for four from its overall capacity for 45 minutes.
 The template on the system indicates that the table will be unavailable for reassignment until 7 p.m.
 (45 minutes later).
-So it goes for all tables in the restaurant, each being subtracted from overall capacity for 45 minutes, then listed as available again, then assigned to other guests and subtracted again, and so on, throughout the meal period.
-CDRS tries to fill every time slot for every seat in the restaurant, or come as close to filling every slot as possible.
+So it goes for all tables in the restaurant, each being subtracted from overall capacity for 45 minutes, then listed as available again, then assigned to other guests and subtracted again, and so on throughout the meal period.
+CDRS tries to fill every time slot for every seat in the restaurant or come as close to filling every slot as possible.
 No seats—repeat, none—are reserved for walk-ins.

 Templates are filled differently depending on the season and restaurant.
-All Disney restaurants now charge a no-show fee; this has reduced the no-show rate to as little as 2%, and these restaurants are booked every day according to their actual capacity.
+All Disney restaurants now charge a no-show fee; this has reduced the no-show rate to virtually zero, and these restaurants are booked every day according to their actual capacity.

-A couple of tips: Only one person needs to dine at the restaurant for Disney to consider your reservation fulfilled, even if you’ve got a reservation for more people.
+A couple of tips: Only one person needs to dine at the restaurant for Disney to consider your reservation fulfilled, even if you have a reservation for more people.
 Also, while Disney says it requires 24 hours’ notice, you can cancel up until midnight of the day before your meal.
 The upside to the no-show fee is that it’s easier to book most restaurants closer to the date of your visit, as the fee discourages tentative plans.

 Getting Reservations at Popular Restaurants